mpospese/MPFoldTransition/README.markdown

 Features
 ---------
-Convenience methods to extend UIViewController and UINavigationController to easily present/dismiss a view controller modally or push it onto/pop it off of a navigation stack
+* Convenience methods to extend UIViewController to present/dismiss a view controller modally using fold transitions
+* Convenience methods to extend UINavigationController to push/pop view controllers onto the navigation stack using fold transitions
+* Convenience methods to transition between any 2 UIViewControllers or UIViews
+* 3 Custom UIStoryboardSegue subclasses to easily add folding transitions via Interface Builder in your storyboards
-Convenience methods to transition between any 2 UIViewControllers or UIViews Fully customizable to adjust style, duration, timing curves, and completion action
+* Fully customizable to adjust style, duration, timing curves, and completion action
-Blocks-based: many methods include a completion block parameter following the pattern of block-based animations introduced in iOS 4.
+* Blocks-based: many methods include a completion block parameter following the pattern of block-based animations introduced in iOS 4.

 Styles
 ---------